Preeti-Dewani/aws-worthy-boxes/README.md

 2. Storage Services: All sort of data storage can be placed and used from these services.

    Currently it has support for 'sqlite_engine' falling into database kind of storage.
 Details of supported services can be found in settings.py
    Usage Example:

+   i.
+Run any prerequisite SQL file: Configure prerequisite.sql file in configuration.py

+       sqlite_obj = SqliteClient(database='instances.db')
+       sqlite_obj.run_prerequisites()